Which standards apply to duct cleaning and what do you need to do to demonstrate due diligence?

 BS EN 15780: Ventilation for buildings – ductwork – cleanliness of ventilation systems was introduced as the UK’s national implementation of the European EN15780, and TR19 was in any case amended in line with it.
 So the classifications that the British Standard introduced, are now part and parcel of the TR19 duct cleaning methodology.

 The guidelines apply to both existing and newly installed systems, and there are three different prescribed levels for each type of system.
-As a rough guide, the three levels divide premises into:
+As a rough guide, the three levels divide premises into:- Low risk – for low occupancy rooms, such as storage rooms

-• Medium risk – for higher occupancy rooms, such as general offices, hotels, restaurants or schools
+- Medium risk – for higher occupancy rooms, such as general offices, hotels, restaurants or schools

-• High risk – for specialist environments, such as treatment areas in hospitals and laboratories
+- High risk – for specialist environments, such as treatment areas in hospitals and laboratories

 For example, we know that dust levels should less than 3.0g/m2 in a medium risk building, which would include most offices, hotels, restaurants, schools etc. However that rises to 4.5g/m3 or less for re-circulation and secondary ductwork.
-So, ventilation system specifiers, installers, comissioning engineers, cleaning specialists and facilities managers all have unambiguous guidance on cleaning standards, procedures, and validation.
+So, ventilation system specifiers, installers, commissioning engineers, cleaning specialists and facilities managers all have unambiguous guidance on cleaning standards, procedures, and validation.
 And when building managers can more easily understand their obligations, they can manage their overall running costs.

 Finding a way around the Standards and Guidance maze will never be easy.
 Typically TR19 compliance will suffice for duct cleaning, so why do we keep both standards, especially as TR19 has agreed with and adopted the BS EN classifications?